modrzew20/Smartcode/README.md

 # Smartcode

-To start database you need to complete .env file and run `docker-compose up -d`
+To start database with pgadmin you need to run `docker-compose up -d`